-One of the biggest benefits of Pacaso second home ownership is time.
-Time spent away from it all, with people you care about, in a place you own and love.
+One of the biggest benefits of Pacaso second home ownership is the ease of spending time away from it all, with people you care about, in a familiar place you own and love.
 To address some of the most common misconceptions about booking a stay in your second home, we asked current Pacaso owners to share their experiences with scheduling, and Pacaso CEO Austin Allison offered up insights into how owners plan their stays.

-Pacaso’s SmartStay™ system makes scheduling easy, flexible and equitable.
-With two types of stays to choose from — general and short-notice — owners can see availability in real time to book the time they want, whenever they want.
+Pacaso’s app, powered by our SmartStay™ system, makes scheduling easy, flexible and equitable.
+With two types of stays to choose from — general and short-notice — owners can see availability in real time and book their stay with just a few taps.
 SmartStay was created to streamline scheduling behind the scenes so owners have more control.

 Myth: Getting holidays is hard

 Pacaso’s scheduling system is responsive and real-time, enabling owners to enjoy their second home multiple times throughout the year.
-Resort timeshares often have fixed scheduling limitations, relying on a draft process or priority ranking to secure a week in a hotel room or condo just once a year.
+Timeshares often have fixed weeks or other scheduling limitations, relying on a draft process or priority ranking to secure a week in a hotel room or condo just once a year.

 Myth: The dates you want are hard to get